makersacademy/takeaway-challenge/README_Tim.md

 Having tried for a long time to get the @dishes hash to give me the price so I could sum, I had to give-up for time and stub these amounts in my tests. (see takeaway_spec.rb)

+The classes I ended with were:

+1. Takeaway - This is where almost everything happened and in hindsight, I should have had an 'Ordering' I think.
+2. Messager - This was where the Texting API was
+3. Printer - Currently this is low on code.
+I had intended to pass everything that was going to be printed into this class i.e. total price, basket summary.

 I found this super challenging and in the time I could give this weekend, this was what I could do.
-I'm not convinced some of my code choices were correct, and that may have hindered my progress and brought me trouble!
+I'm not convinced some of my code choices were correct, and that may have hindered my progress and brought me trouble in the end.

+## With more time/patience

+1. I would have refactored my code to be in those classes
+2. I would have written more tests to drive my code.